henkelmax/easy-villagers/readme.md

 The incubator block increases the growth rate of baby villagers.
 The speed can be changed in the config.

+## The Inventory Viewer Block

+The inventory viewer block is only available for Minecraft versions `1.20.4+` and currently only obtainable through creative mode.
+It allows you to view and edit the villagers inventory and equipment like armor.

 ## Trade Cycling

 When looking for a good trade, you always have to remove the villagers workstation, in order to reset their trades.